Cinelerrra Patches

 Heroine Virtual released Cinelerra version 4.2 in October 2010.
 While this new version contains many improvements to previous versions.
 It also lacks important features of the community version.
 An important feature that version 4.2 lacks is the ability to render to an external encoder using a yuv4mpeg video stream.
 Without this feature intermediate codecs such as mjpeg must be used in any workflow aimed at producing DVD or blu-ray compatible video streams.

 The single-generation video workflows explained in these pages require yuv4mpeg video streams.
-This section contains a patch adding this important functionality to Cinelerra version 4.2.
+The following patches add this functionality to Cinelerra.

-This section contains a patch to add dnxhd quicktime input to Cinelerra version 4.2.
-The advantage of dnxhd over mjpeg is native support of 1080i and greater encoding quality due to more flexible quantization and compression methods.
+This section contains the patches which add dnxhd and dv50 input to Cinelerra.
+The advantage of dnxhd and dv50 over mjpeg is native support of 1080i, 4:2:2 chroma and greater encoding quality due to more flexible quantization and compression methods.
 To transcode AVCHD camcorder source to a dnxhd quicktime file use the command

 ffmpeg -i 00032.mts -r 30000/1001 -s 1920x1080 -b 145M \